Project-MONAI/monai-deploy/guidelines/MONAI-Workloads.md

 **Classifying nodules (localised anomaly) in a 3D scan**

 Imagine a 3D image where a radiologist only wants to get an inference on a small section of an image.
 The small section may be free hand drawn by the radiologist a selected 3D cube (or a 2D rectangular region).
+To streamline the process the original image is pre-fetched from PACS.
 An inference will be done only in the selected region.
 Annotating this region will generate a DICOM SR object and only the SR object will be sent to the inference engine.
-The inference will be computed and a SR object will be sent back.
+The inference can be done on the selected ROI and the results are then added to the DICOM record.

-**Inference on only a single series in a 4D image**
+**Inference on only a single image in a 4D DICOM Series**

 Consider a scenario where AI segmentation is done only on the Left Ventricular Myocardium (LVM) only on the systolic and diastolic phases of the cardiac cycle.
 The problem here is both image segmentation and potentially using AI to select the ROI and the correct sub-images to process.

-Assume for now the radiologist can select which series he/she wants to perform an inference.
-After selection the radiologist can just send the series number (or identifier) and inference result (dicom seg) object can be sent as a reply.
+Assume for now the radiologist can select which image from the series is to be used for inference.
+After selection the radiologist can provide information to the AI system on which image is to be used and the inference result (dicom seg) object can be sent as a reply.

-In the both the above mentioned cases, we are assuming that DICOM adapter in the AI platform pulls the images from the PACS with some identifier and the AI platform send just a lightweight DICOM SR object.
-We are also assuming a fast communication between PACS and the system where MONAI is deployed.
-Maybe the appropriate images are prefetched on the system (from PACS) where MONAI is deployed.
+The assumptions for this use case include the streamlining of the amount of imaging information sent to the AI system for inference by either a manual process or in the future automated process.
+Further, the expectation is that the communications and networking between the system components are fast enough to not be a significant portion of the overall turn around time for the use case.

 **Computational Workload Type:** [Streaming](#streaming-computational-workload)